 Be prepared, install your firebreaks!

-Is your property within a fire protection zone?
+Check if you're within a fire protection zone:

-- must be a minimum of 4 metres wide
+- be a minimum of 4 metres wide

-- must be installed around the perimeter of your property
+- be installed around the perimeter of your property

-- must be installed around your house or any other permanent structure, stationary engine or flammable materials
+- be installed around your house or any other permanent structure, stationary engine or flammable materials

-- should not have any vegetation more than 50mm high and free from slashed or dead material
+- not have any vegetation more than 50mm high and free from slashed or dead material; and

 - if your property is infested with Gamba grass, ensure that a 15 metre wide buffer free of gamba is also installed and maintained along property boundaries, driveways and structures to avoid its spread.